 Our campus is based on the edge of the city centre.

-If you need to travel between the west and east parts of campus you can hop on the free shuttle bus, or it takes about 20 minutes on foot, or 10 minutes by bike.
+If you need to travel between Campus East and West you can hop on the free shuttle bus, travel 20 minutes on foot, or 10 minutes by bike.

 In the city centre, the 15th-century King's Manor is home to Archaeology, the Centre for Medieval Studies and Eighteenth Century Studies.